 Other labs that you wanna pay attention to in connective tissue disease.

-is that the IgM is then going to target the Fc portion of the IgG.
+is it the IgM is then going to target the Fc portion of the IgG.

-and if I’m rheumatoid factor then it’s should be thinking rheumatoid arthritis.
+And you find rheumatoid factor then its, should be thinking rheumatoid arthritis.

-Extremely important and much more specific for rheumatoid arthritis is this,
+These are RF positive, extremely important and much more specific for rheumatoid arthritis, is this

 Once again, cyclic citrullinated peptide, it is an arginine derivative.

 There is another one called vimentin, but I'll leave that alone.

 The big one here is CCP.
 Note well for rheumatoid arthritis, quite specific.

 Now, c-reactive protein is extremely non-specific.

 Any type of inflammatory process, right?